hengmamath/hengmamath.github.io/index.md

 ## Research Interests

-I'm interested in probabilistic models, particularly those that incorporate tree structures.
+I'm interested in probabilistic models, particularly those that incorporate tree and graph structures.
 I have been working on the following topics

 - **Erdős–Rényi random graphs:** recovery problem.